StealthyNinja26/fifa_data_visualisation/README.md

    ```
 4. Run all cells sequentially to generate outputs and visualizations.

-> **Note**: Make sure the data file (e.g., `fifa.csv`) is in the same directory as the notebook.
+> **Note**: Make sure the data file (`data.csv`) is in the same directory as the notebook.

 ## 🙋 Author & Acknowledgments

-This notebook was developed by [Your Name] for data visualization practice and exploratory analysis.
+This notebook was developed by Praveen Shanmuga Sundaram for data visualization practice and exploratory analysis.
-Special thanks to the creators of the FIFA dataset and the open-source community for providing powerful visualization tools.
+Special thanks to the creators of the [FIFA dataset](https://www.kaggle.com/datasets/devansodariya/football-fifa-2019-dataset) and the open-source community at Kaggle for providing the dataset.